How to start a business in India

 Challenges Faced by Startups in India

 Starting a business in India brings many opportunities, such as access to a large, diverse market and a growing entrepreneurial community.
-However, understanding how to start a business in India is crucial as it comes with challenges.
+However, understanding how to start a business in India is crucial as it comes with challenges faced by startups.

 Key Legal and Regulatory Requirements